xjlin0/old.xjlin0.github.io/_posts/2015-06-19-install-apache-spark-with-python-or-ruby-spark-in-yosemite.md

 ruby-spark shell
 {% endhighlight %}

 After compiling for some time, your access to Apache Spark™ is now granted!.
 Let's write some RDD now.
-According to Ruby-spark gem author's benchmark, using oj as the serializer will be faster than default Marshal serializer.
+According to Ruby-spark gem author's benchmark, starting it by <code>SPARK_RUBY_SERIALIZER="oj" ruby-spark shell</code> would use oj as the serializer and will be faster than default Marshal serializer.
 And the <a href="https://github.com/ondra-m/ruby-spark/wiki/Passing-function">passing of the anonymous function is different from native Ruby</a>.
 However I don't care, it just works!  have a lot of fun!

 {% highlight irb %}
     Welcome to